coolguy1771/home-ops/README.md

 ---

-## :book:&nbsp; Overview
+## 📖 Overview

 This is a mono repository for my home infrastructure and Kubernetes cluster.
-I try to adhere to Infrastructure as Code (IaC) and GitOps practices using the tools like [Ansible](https://www.ansible.com/), [Terraform](https://www.terraform.io/), [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions)
+I try to adhere to Infrastructure as Code (IaC) and GitOps practices using the tools like [Ansible](https://www.ansible.com/), [Terraform](https://www.terraform.io/), [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).

 ---

-## :sailboat:&nbsp; Kubernetes
+## ⛵ Kubernetes

+There's an excellent template over at [k8s-at-home/template-cluster-k3](https://github.com/k8s-at-home/template-cluster-k3s) if you wanted to try and follow along with some of the practices I use here.

 ### Installation

-My cluster is [k3s](https://k3s.io/) provisioned overtop Ubuntu 20.04 using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
+My cluster is [k3s](https://k3s.io/) provisioned overtop bare-metal Ubuntu 20.04 using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
 This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for (NFS) file storage.

 🔸 _[Click here](./ansible/) to see my Ansible playbooks and roles._